New Big Money Means Innoviz Technologies Ltd. (INVZ) Investors Could Reap Benefit

-Innoviz Technologies Ltd. (NASDAQ: INVZ) is -39.59% lower on its value in year-to-date trading and has touched a low of $2.89 and a high of $6.51 in the current 52-week trading range.
+Innoviz Technologies Ltd. (NASDAQ: INVZ) is -43.53% lower on its value in year-to-date trading and has touched a low of $2.89 and a high of $6.50 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The INVZ stock was last observed hovering at around $3.90 in the last trading session, with the day’s loss setting it -0.07% off its average median price target of $10.00 for the next 12 months.
-It is also 70.54% off the consensus price target high of $13.00 offered by 6 analysts, but current levels are 23.4% higher than the price target low of $5.00 for the same period.
+The INVZ stock was last observed hovering at around $3.55 in the last trading session, with the day’s gains setting it 0.03% off its average median price target of $10.00 for the next 12 months.
+It is also 72.46% off the consensus price target high of $13.00 offered by 6 analysts, but current levels are 28.4% higher than the price target low of $5.00 for the same period.

 5 Undervalued Stocks For 2023